Are you claiming all your Rental Property tax deductions?

 - Renovation costs can be claimed as a tax deduction, but only at a rate of 2.5% a year over 40 years.

-2017 Budget changes to rental property tax deductions
+Changes to rental property tax deductions

 - Travel expenses: Rental property investors can no longer claim tax deductions for travel expenses related to an investment property.